emmaghug/FoodGroups/index.md

-**Bold** Available for iTunes and Android users who shop at Wal-Mart.
+ Available for iTunes and Android users who shop at Wal-Mart.

-1